 If a clear vision is not established from the get-go, any subsequent investments will be misinformed.
-Only 35% of marketers report their tech investments being made strategically, this attitude being typical of organisations that view technology as the ultimate solution as opposed to the catalyst for change.
+Only 35% of marketers report their tech investments being made strategically, this attitude being typical of organizations that view technology as the ultimate solution as opposed to the catalyst for change.
 Purchasing an expensive piece of technology without a clear view as to how exactly this will benefit the customer experience is a sure-fire way to stop your strategy in its tracks.
-In short, technology is only as good as the organisation and people using it.
+In short, technology is only as good as the organization and people using it.

 3. Un-integrated Systems

-This will mean different things for different organisations, but providing a seamless customer experience should be a priority for any digital strategy.
+This will mean different things for different organizations, but providing a seamless customer experience should be a priority for any digital strategy.
 Without the relevant technology, this seamless experience is simply not possible and as identified in ‘The State of Marketing Technology 2016’ survey (Mar-16), technology can only work seamlessly when integrated with the whole.
-With 81% of respondents rating their integration as basic or worse; this is clearly a struggle for many organisations.
+With 81% of respondents rating their integration as basic or worse; this is clearly a struggle for many organizations.

 Integrating your systems means integrating the various customer touch-points.
-If a sales rep is on top of importing and updating data in the CRM then that’s great, but if this does not feed into any other technology, then a fully personalised experience is not possible and their efforts are ultimately wasted.
+If a sales rep is on top of importing and updating data in the CRM then that’s great, but if this does not feed into any other technology, then a fully personalized experience is not possible and their efforts are ultimately wasted.

-Budget is a problem that every organisation can identify with.
+Budget is a problem that every organization can identify with.
 In our joint report with B2B Marketing, just under half of the CMOs reported needing to provide a clear ROI in order to acquire any budget, but without fully integrated systems, the insights are not always readily available to provide this.

 If a digital-first culture is not pioneered by the c-suite, then investments required for an effective digital strategy will ultimately be pushed back.